-While examples of this commitment have been highlighted in other sections of this report, the following table provides key milestones of this leadership over the past four decades.
+While examples of this commitment have been highlighted in other relevant sections of this report, the following graphic provides key milestones of this leadership over the past four decades.

 IBM’s environmental requirements for its suppliers are set forth in a corporate directive that governs the contracts by which we:

 In accordance with IBM’s global procurement management system, specific environmental requirements are documented in our contracts with suppliers conducting certain types of activities anywhere in the world.
 These may include requirements related to chemical content, chemical management, waste management, spill prevention, health and safety, and reporting, to mention some of the most relevant ones.